Student Data Collection Notice – Widening Participation

 Edge Hill University has a five-year Access and Participation Plan (APP) that covers academic years 2021/22 to 2024/25.
 APPs set out how higher education providers will improve equality of opportunity for underrepresented groups throughout their student journey.
 This includes access activity to support underrepresented groups to enter higher education; success activity, to support underrepresented students to be retained on their course and achieve their degree; and progression activity, to support underrepresented students to progress to graduate level employment or postgraduate study.
 APPs are a national requirement by the regulator of Universities in England, the Office for Students (OfS).

-The OfS states that ‘targeting underrepresented groups for whom the largest gaps in access, success and progression have been identified’ is required and they encourage students to get involved in this important work that aims to address inequalities amongst a range of student groups.
-Please see the Office for Students webpage ‘help tackle inequality’ for further information.
+The OfS states that ‘targeting underrepresented groups for whom the largest gaps in access, success and progression have been identified’ is required and they encourage students to get involved in this important work that aims to address inequalities among a range of student groups.
+Please see the Office for Students webpage ‘help improve equality of opportunity’ for further information.

 Edge Hill’s Student Data Collection Notice states that: